NanoComp/meep/doc/docs/Python_User_Interface.md

 Given a bunch of [`FluxRegion`](#fluxregion) objects, you can tell Meep to accumulate the Fourier transforms of the fields in those regions in order to compute the Poynting flux spectra.
 (Note: as a matter of convention, the "intensity" of the electromagnetic fields refers to the Poynting flux, *not* to the [energy density](#energy-density-spectra).)
 See also [Introduction/Transmittance/Reflectance Spectra](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Python_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend).
 These are attributes of the `Simulation` class.
 The most important function is:

-**`add_flux(fcen, df, nfreq, FluxRegions...)`**
+**`add_flux(fcen, df, nfreq, freq, FluxRegions...)`** —
-—
-Add a bunch of `FluxRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
+Add a bunch of `FluxRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies.
 Return a *flux object*, which you can pass to the functions below to get the flux spectrum, etcetera.

 As described in the tutorial, you normally use `add_flux` via statements like: